SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/August_2024/August_2024.md

 ## 3.3.10.\* (August 30, 2024)

 - Prophecy Python libs version: 1.9.9
-- Prophecy Scala libs version: 8.0.29
+- Prophecy Scala libs version: 8.0.31

 ### Features {#Features3310}

 #### Spark Copilot Enhancements {#Spark3310}

-- **Support custom artifactory resolve plibs version**: We now support adding custom Pypi or Maven dependencies for Pipelines running on all Spark Fabrics including EMR, Dataproc, etc.

-- **Support for config resolution inside call_func()**: Config variables inside of the `call_function()` and `call_func()` are now supported.
-The new syntax is `call_function("{{catalogName}}.{{database}}.{{funcName}}", "{{firstArg}}")`.

-- **Support for proxy-user impersonation in Kerberos Livy Fabric Auth**: As an admin user, you can configure multiple Keytab accounts in the Admin Settings.
-You can upload the Keytab files and set up proxy-user impersonation in Kerberos for secure authentication to Livy Fabrics.
+- **Spark **: We now support

 #### SQL Copilot Enhancements {#SQL3310}

-In this release, we've updated the UX and capabilities of the expression builder, target model, and more.
+- **SQL Subgraph**: We now support Subgraphs in your SQL Models.
+Subgraphs allow you to wrap multiple different Gems under a single parent Gem.
+These logical groupings can simplify the Visual view of your Model.

+- **Support for configurations in the Target Model**: The Target Model supports configurations and column selection.

+- **Schedule button**: Just as you can schedule a Pipeline in Spark, you can now use the Schedule button to schedule a Model in SQL.
+Opening the Schedule screen shows all existing Jobs.
+You can also create a new Job.

+- **Support dragging function parameters**: You can drag and drop function parameters in the Visual view of the expression builder.

 ### Minor Improvements {#MinorImprovements3310}

-- **Clone a Prophecy Job**: You can now clone a Prophecy Job just as you may clone a Pipeline.
-This is useful for Job renaming issues.
+- **Auto describe Datasets**: We now automatically describe columns using interim data when you run your Model and when you drop a Dataset from the Environment tab.

 ## 3.3.9.\* (August 12, 2024)